Rabeet8/Twitter-Tweet-Box/README.md

 # Twitter-Tweet-Box
-It is a twitter tweet ox with character limit highlighting feature
+It is a twitter tweet box with character limit highlighting feature